 Over time I've found that the best way to make the dough is in your stand mixer if you have one.
 But if you don't have a stand mixer you can still make tennis rolls using your hands and a trusty kitchen tool––the whisk.
 I use a whisk for the beginning part of the dough when doing it by hand.
 I add the liquids to a bowl, just like I would with my stand mixer and I whisk in the flour, a little bit at a time, until I get a pancake batter like consistency.

-I then follow-up with handfuls of flour until I have a nice smooth dough.
-Next, I turn the dough unto a floured surface and I knead it to a smooth dough ball.
-It takes some time about 10 good minutes to knead the dough by hand, but it is so worth it.
+I then follow-up with handfuls of flour until the dough is smooth.
+Next, I turn the dough unto a floured surface and knead it to a smooth dough ball.
+It takes some time (about 10 minutes) to knead the dough by hand, but it is so worth it.

-This dough ball should be smooth but also soft.
+This dough ball should be smooth but also soft and bounce back when touched.
 If the ball is too stiff the tennis rolls will be hard.
 When I am done kneading the dough into a smooth ball, I place it into a greased bowl, cover it and let it rise.

 - ¼ cup brown sugar